fletchjp/StateMachine/README.md

 I have made this repository which was not at first visible in my GitHub as it is private and I needed to log in.

+I have now made this repository public.

+## Embedded Template Library

+I am putting my examples for the Embedded Template Library Arduino library into a folder here.

+## Other codes

 Some of these codes use the StateMachine library and some have been changed to use TaskManagerIO instead.

 ## arduino_state_test